lucacros/2324_Projet2A_PedaleGuitare/README.md

 (Le contenu de la section Présentation)
 ### 🎶 E-Sound effects

-- Effet 1 : **Reverberation** "An effect which creates a sense of space, by generating a diffuse longer-lasting sound from a short-input."
+- Effect 1 : **Reverberation** "An effect which creates a sense of space, by generating a diffuse longer-lasting sound from a short-input."
-- Effet 2 : Description brève
+- Effect 2 : Description brève
 - ...
 ### 💡 Key features